NNPDF/nnpdf/validphys2/docs/plotting_format.md

 defines one label where the values for each of the datapoints are given in the list.
 Note that the name of the extra_label (in this case `idat2bin` is completely arbitrary, and will be used for plotting purposes (LaTeX math syntax is allowed as well).
+However adding labels manually for each point can be tedious.
+This should only be reserved for information that cannot be recovered from the kinematics as defined in the CommonData file.
+Instead, new labels can be generated

-Finally, every function defined in:
+programmatically: Every function defined in:

 `validphys2/src/validphys/plotoptions/labelers.py`